General Data Protection Regulation: The Key Basics

-Dr Sarah Farrugia specialises in the GDPR and offers a clearer picture of the Regulation in this article.
+This article offers a clearer picture of GDPR and the Regulations around the topic.
 Many of us are often overwhelmed by the terminology surrounding the subject, but Dr Farrugia shares some clarifications as well as some little-known facts about the subject.

 Data is the currency of today’s digital economy